HeartWise-AI/DeepCoro/README.md

 # DeepCoro
-This repository contains the material necessary to run inference on a DICOM coronary angioography video.
+This repository contains the material necessary to run inference on a DICOM coronary angiography video.

 ### Outputs
 The outputs generated from inference are: